 |Maximum Comp Time||40||50||60||70||80|

-Annual Leave: Annual leave shall accrue for 12-month, regular-status employees who are employed to routinely work 20 or more hours per week.
-Employees routinely working at least 20, but less than 40, hours will accrue annual leave on a prorated basis.
-Accumulation rates are based on eligibility, anniversary date and years of service (see table on page 16).
+Annual Leave: Annual Leave shall accrue for 12-month, regular-status employees who are employed to routinely work 20 or more hours per week.
+Employees routinely working at least 20, but less than 40, hours will accrue Annual Leave on a prorated basis.
+Accumulation rates are based on eligibility, anniversary date, and years of service (see table above).

-For 40 hour per week employees, the maximum accumulation is 480 hours.
-For eligible employees working less than 40 hours per week, a prorated maximum accrual and accumulation is used.
-Unused, accrued leave, in excess of the allowed maximum accrual, as of the end of August payroll, is transferred into the individuals sick leave balance.
+For 40 hours per week employees, the maximum accumulation is 480 hours.
+For eligible employees working less than 40 hours per week, a prorated maximum accrual and accumulation is used (see table above).
+Unused, accrued leave, in excess of the allowed maximum accrual, as of the end of August payroll, is transferred into the individual’s Sick Leave balance.

-Upon leaving the employment of SWOSU, eligible employees shall receive compensation for unused, accrued annual leave.
-Annual leave pay will be calculated based on the employee's straight-time pay rate (in effect when annual leave benefits are used).
+Upon leaving the employment of SWOSU, eligible employees shall receive compensation for unused, accrued Annual Leave.
+Annual Leave pay will be calculated based on the employee's straight-time pay rate (in effect when Annual Leave benefits are used).
 An individual leaving the employment of SWOSU cannot be compensated in excess of their maximum allowable accumulation.

-Sick Leave: Sick leave is a period of time during which an employee is unable to work due to illness, injury, medical, surgical, dental or optical examinations/treatments, or because the employee has been exposed to a contagious disease which could jeopardize the health of co-workers.
+Sick Leave: Sick leave is a period of time during which an employee is unable to work due to illness, injury, medical, surgical, dental, or optical examinations/treatments, or because the employee has been exposed to a contagious disease which could jeopardize the health of co-workers.
 Sick leave is to replace time missed during straight-time hours only.
-Approval for leave of more than 60 consecutive work days or 960 hours in a rolling year will be approved by HR on a case by case basis.
+SWOSU reserves the right to review an individual’s employment status based on misuse of Sick Leave, as well as, excessive usage.
+Additionally, SWOSU reserves the right to require documentation in its sole capacity.

-Absence due to the illness of immediate family members (spouse, parent, child, step-child, legal ward, sibling and parent in-law) may be charged to sick leave.
+Absence due to the illness of immediate family members (spouse, parent, parent in-law, child, stepchild, legal ward, or sibling) may be charged to Sick leave.

-SWOSU does not credit an employee for accrued sick leave earned at another state agency.
+SWOSU does not credit an employee for accrued Sick Leave earned at other employers.

-Pregnancy Leave or Parental Leave: Maternal and paternal leave are subject to the same conditions as other leave benefits.
+Maternity or Parental Leave: Maternity and paternal leaves are subject to the same conditions as other leave benefits.
 (See FMLA)

-Funeral Leave: Time required for funeral (arrangements/travel) may be charged to available sick leave up to a total of five working days annually.
-The annual period begins on September 1st.
+Funeral Leave: Time required for funeral (arrangements/travel) may be charged to available Sick Leave up to a total of five working days annually.
+The annual period begins on the first day of the fall semester.
 Employees are to indicate on their leave forms when funeral leave is used.
 Note: Employees requiring additional time beyond five days will be considered on a case-by-case basis by the President or their designee.
 Funeral Leave does not accumulate.

 Personal Leave: In general, approved personal leave is limited to a maximum of three working days.
-Personal leave is used only if all accrued annual leave and compensatory time is exhausted and is counted against the employee's accrued sick leave balance, if available.
+Personal leave is used only if all accrued Annual Leave and compensatory time is exhausted and is counted against the employee's accrued Sick Leave balance, if available.
 Personal leave does not accumulate.
-The annual period begins on September 1st.
+The annual period begins on the first day of the fall semester.

 Administrative Leave: Administrative leave with or without pay may be granted at the discretion of the President of SWOSU or their designee.

-Family Medical Leave Act (FMLA): The Family and Medical Leave Act (FMLA) is a federal law that provides eligible employees of covered employers with unpaid, job-protected leave for specified family and medical reasons.
-Eligible employees may take up to 12 workweeks of leave in a 12-month period for one or more of the following reasons:
+Family Medical Leave Act (FMLA): The Family and Medical Leave Act (FMLA) is a federal law that provides eligible employees with unpaid, job-protected leave for specified family and medical reasons.
+Employees and Supervisors are expected to notify HR within 5 business days of a potential qualifying event.
+Eligible employees may take up to 12 work weeks (or prorated amount for those working less than 40 hours per week) of leave in a 12-month period for one or more of the following reasons:

 - The birth of a child or placement of a child with the employee by adoption or foster care, and to bond with the newborn or newly-placed child,